githubowned/Reading-notes/Read4c.md

 insert java script here
 </script>
 `
-> THhe scipt tag can be installed in any place within the head and the body.
+> The script tag can be installed in any place within the head or the body.

-You can use seperate the JavaScript on a seperate page by adding the attribute  src="path.js" .
+You can seperate the JavaScript on a different file page by adding the attribute  src="path.js" to the script tag .